Iowa State University Extension & Outreach - Civil Rights Plan

 In order to complete the field marked Appendix A on the county audit form, county staff will need to pull demographics for their region using this tool.
 County staff will also need to use the Accessibility Checklist to complete question one for the accessibility section of the audit form.
 As counties review their audit forms, they will find the Assurance of Nondiscrimination Form referenced on question number 9 or 13 depending on the version of the county audit form used.
 The question referencing it reads, "Please list the organizations which have provided a signed letter that the organization does not discriminate in membership practices."

-Extension and Outreach is a recipient of federal funds and a public entity and falls within the scope of two landmark pieces of civil rights legislation, the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990 ("ADA").
+ISU Extension and Outreach also falls within the scope of two landmark pieces of disability rights legislation, the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990 ("ADA").
 As employers and coworkers, ISU Extension and Outreach staff must maintain a workplace free of discrimination on the basis of disability and provide reasonable accommodations for employees with disabilities (Sections 503 of the Rehabilitation Act of 1973) and (Title I of the ADA).
 As providers of programs, ISU Extension and Outreach staff must serve all Iowans equally in providing programs and activities (Section 504 of the Rehabilitation Act of 1973) and (Title I of the ADA).
 ISU Extension and Outreach staff also must strive to ensure website accessibility (Section 508 of the Rehabilitation Act).